dotnet-presentations/dotnet-maui-workshop/Part 2 - MVVM/README.md

 }
 ```

 Notice that we call `OnPropertyChanged` when the value changes.
-The Xamarin.Forms binding infrastructure will subscribe to our **PropertyChanged** event so the UI will be notified of the change.
+The .NET MAUI binding infrastructure will subscribe to our **PropertyChanged** event so the UI will be notified of the change.

 We can also create the inverse of `IsBusy` by creating another property called `IsNotBusy` that returns the opposite of `IsBusy` and then raising the event of `OnPropertyChanged` when we set `IsBusy`